 Questions have been raised by members of the public during the environmental review process about whether Venoco has a contractual or vested right to produce from PRC 421, as Venoco has asserted.
-In the CEQA context, the existence of this right is related to whether the "No Project" alternative is a "viable alternative" that should be considered by the Commission.
-(State CEQA Guidelines, section 15126.6.)
+In the CEQA context, the existence of this right is related to whether the No Production/Quitclaim State Oil and Gas Lease PRC 421 Alternative is a "viable alternative" that should be considered by the Commission.
+(State CEQA Guidelines, § 15126.6.)
 Whether Venoco has a contractual right to produce depends on the terms of PRC 421 and whether it remains in full force and effect.

 PRC 421 gives Venoco, as the lessee, the "sole and exclusive right" to produce oil and gas from the lease.
 In exchange, Venoco is obligated to pay the Commission an annual rental, which can be credited against the monthly royalties, if any.
 Venoco is required to "exercise reasonable diligence in the operation of the wells" and cannot "unreasonably or unnecessarily suspend continuous operations" absent "the consent of the State."
-If Venoco shall fail to perform any term of the lease and neither corrects nor takes steps to correct within thirty (30) days from receipt of a written notice from the Commission of such failure, then the Commission has the right to terminate the lease.
+If Venoco fails to perform any term of the lease and neither corrects nor takes steps to correct within thirty (30) days from receipt of a written notice from the Commission of such failure, then the Commission has the right to terminate the lease.
 Otherwise, the lease remains in full force and effect until production becomes uneconomic.

 As discussed above, the lease, which was actively producing oil and gas from 1929 to 1994, was temporarily shut-in following a small onshore oil spill.
-The shut-in was in conformance with the Commission's regulations that require a lessee to immediately cease all oil and gas operations, except for those that are "corrective, protective, or mitigative" in the event of pollution resulting from the lease operations. (see CCR, title.
-2, section 2121) Venoco's predecessor in interest immediately ceased all oil and gas operations and began taking measures necessary to prevent additional spills and those needed to mitigate the onshore damage.
+The shut-in was in conformance with the Commission's regulations that require a lessee to immediately cease all oil and gas operations, except for those that are "corrective, protective, or mitigative" in the event of pollution resulting from the lease operations.
+(See Cal.
+Code Regs., tit.
+2, § 2121.)
+Venoco's predecessor in interest immediately ceased all oil and gas operations and began taking measures necessary to prevent additional spills and those needed to mitigate the onshore damage.
 Pursuant to the Commission's regulations a lessee is prohibited from resuming production until "adequate corrective measures have been taken and authorization of resumption of operations has been made by the [C]ommission."
-(See CCR, title.
-2, section 2121)
+(See Cal.
+Code Regs., tit.
+2, § 2121.)